Kinyanjui-billy/Weather-apk/README.md

 =>A terminal based machine
-=>This can be either linux or windows based meaning (ubuntu or powershell wich both can run on windows) In Ubuntu`s case you may download it
+=>This can be either linux or windows based meaning (ubuntu or powershell wich both can run on windows) In Ubuntu`s case you may download it from
 ### Built With

 * HTML & CSS